Hi. I’m Simon.

 La Banchina, Tolboden or Hija de Sanchez by Torvehallerne are other great places for lunch in the sun.

 Reffen is the newest Streetfood Market, with an amazing view of Copenhagen harbour.
-You should go if the sun is shining.
+You should go – no matter what – in the summer if the sun is shining.
 A bunch of good food, different events and workshops.
 Good for both lunch and dinner during the summer.

 Drinks, beer or wine.

 Combining dinner and drinks are best done at Llama, Pluto, Gorilla and Cantina, see above.